Heat Diffusion Equation (1D)

 Crank-Nicolson approach (CNA)

-In 1D, the Crank-Nicolson discretization of the heat diffusion equation becomes:
+In 1D, the Crank-Nicolson discretization becomes:

-\[\begin{equation} \frac{T_{I^\textrm{C}}^{n+1} - T_{I^\textrm{C}}^{n}}{\Delta t} = \frac{\kappa}{2}\frac{(T_{I^\textrm{W}}^{n+1}-2T_{I^\textrm{C}}^{n+1}+T_{I^\textrm{E}}^{n+1})+(T_{I^\textrm{W}}^{n}-2T_{I^\textrm{C}}^{n}+T_{I^\textrm{E}}^{n})}{\Delta{x^2}} + \frac{Q_{I^\textrm{C}}}{\rho c_p}. \end{equation}\]
+\[\begin{equation} \frac{T_{I^\textrm{C}}^{n+1} - T_{I^\textrm{C}}^{n}}{\Delta t} = \frac{\kappa}{2}\frac{(T_{I^\textrm{W}}^{n+1}-2T_{I^\textrm{C}}^{n+1}+T_{I^\textrm{E}}^{n+1})+(T_{I^\textrm{W}}^{n}-2T_{I^\textrm{C}}^{n}+T_{I^\textrm{E}}^{n})}{\Delta{x^2}} + \frac{Q_{I^\textrm{C}}}{\rho_0 c_p}. \end{equation}\]

-Rearranging into known and unknown terms yields a linear system of the form:
+Rearranging into known and unknown terms yields:

-\[\begin{equation} -aT_{I^\textrm{W}}^{n+1} + \left(2a+b\right)T_{I^\textrm{C}}^{n+1} - a T_{I^\textrm{E}}^{n+1} = aT_{I^\textrm{W}}^{n} - \left(2a-b\right)T_{I^\textrm{C}}^{n} + a T_{I^\textrm{E}}^{n} + \frac{Q_{I^\textrm{C}}}{\rho c_p}, \end{equation}\]
+\[\begin{equation} -aT_{I^\textrm{W}}^{n+1} + \left(2a+b\right)T_{I^\textrm{C}}^{n+1} - a T_{I^\textrm{E}}^{n+1} = aT_{I^\textrm{W}}^{n} - \left(2a-b\right)T_{I^\textrm{C}}^{n} + a T_{I^\textrm{E}}^{n} + \frac{Q_{I^\textrm{C}}}{\rho_0 c_p}, \end{equation}\]

 \[\begin{equation}\begin{split} a & = \frac{\kappa}{2\Delta{x^2}},\\ b & = \frac{1}{\Delta{t}}. \end{split}\end{equation}\]